tjohann/ambient_tracking_with_raspi/libhelper/README.md

 Requirement
 -----------

-No additional libaries are needed.
+The i2c-tools and i2c-tools-devel are needed.

 Functions